-The Uluru Statement from the Heart is the fullest expression of Aboriginal and Torres Strait Islander desires for substantive reform to the Australian Constitution.
+The Uluru Statement from the Heart is an expression of Aboriginal and Torres Strait Islander desires for substantive reform to the Australian Constitution.

 Galarrwuy Yunupingu, Yolngu elder, July 2016: